Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Introduction

-When we study the bifundamental $O(N)\times O(M)/\mathbb Z_2$ model below, we will use similar arguments to \cite{Pisarki1982} to determine interacting fixed points in $d=3$ when $N$ is large, and $M$ is finite.
+When we study the bifundamental $O(N)\times O(M)/\mathbb Z_2$ model below, we will use similar arguments to \cite{Pisarski1982} to determine interacting fixed-points in $d=3$ when $N$ is large, and $M$ is finite.
 These arguments also apply when $M$ and $N$ are both large, but the ratio $M/N \ll 1$.
-However, if $M/N \sim O(1)$, higher loop contributions to the beta function are no longer suppressed by $1/N$ (or $M/N$), and it is not possible to determine interacting fixed points in $d=3$ from the four-loop beta function.
+However, if $M/N \sim O(1)$, higher loop contributions to the beta function are no longer suppressed by $1/N$ (or $M/N$), and it is not possible to determine interacting fixed-points in $d=3$ from the four-loop beta function.